tad/NodeFlickrToy/README.md

 Tad's NodeFlickrToy

+INSTRUCTIONS: To build: Windows: just run jake from command line.
+If you're not on windows, you'll need to create a bash script to run jake for you.

 This is just a super simple web toy / experiment with TDD, javascript and node.js plus whatever node modules I need to make everything work.